nadehi18/DarkYosemite/README.md

 The very noticeable issues include:

     The inactive window receives a weird white border at the top.
-    If a window is maximized the buttons are not centered.

 Things that need to be changed are as follows: